Develop Databricks Apps

 Note

-• The name assigned to a Databricks app cannot be changed after creating the app, and any user with access to a Databricks workspace can see the names and deployment history of all Databricks apps in the workspace.
+The name assigned to a Databricks app cannot be changed after creating the app, and any user with access to a Databricks workspace can see the names and deployment history of all Databricks apps in the workspace.
 Additionally, the app name is included in records written to system tables.
-Because of this visibility, you should not use sensitive information when naming your Databricks apps.
+Because of this visibility, you should not include sensitive information when naming your Databricks apps.

-6. If you selected Template, configure required resources and click Create and deploy app.
+If you selected Custom, click Create app.
+If you selected Template, configure the required resources and click Create and deploy app.
 See Assign Databricks platform features to a Databricks app.
-If you selected Custom, click Create app.

-To copy your app artifacts from the workspace to your local development environment, you can use the Databricks CLI:
+If you selected Template and want to copy your app artifacts from the workspace to your local development environment, you can use the Databricks CLI:

-workspace export-dir <workspace-path> <target-path>
+databricks workspace export-dir <workspace-path> <target-path>

 Replace:

-• <target-path> with a path in your local environment to copy the files to.
+with a path in your local environment to copy the files to.

 Assign Databricks platform features to a Databricks app